Feddas/MultiMaze/README.md

 3. mix? some players corner analog, some drag.

 #TODO
-DONE - Fade text "First to get to the green pad wins"
 - If not on win screen, hold middle button for 3 seconds restart
 - Way to exit, Hold restart button for 6 seconds (3 more seconds after restart) with countdown
-- Animate Cube size from huge to small to show where the "green pad" is.
+- Rotate or Animate Cube size from huge to small to show where the "green pad" is.
 - Keep score. keep track of how often a color has won.

 #TODO web version